Fair Labor Standards Act (FLSA)

 This means an employee is not exempt from the FLSA's minimum wage and overtime requirements.
 In other words, a "non-exempt" employee is eligible for overtime.

-Overtime: Non-exempt employees are entitled to overtime pay for all time actually worked over 40 hours in a work week at a rate of one and one-half times their regular rate of pay.
+Overtime: Non-exempt employees are entitled to overtime pay for all time actually worked, or for reported vacation, personal or holiday exception time, totaling over 40 hours in a work week at a rate of one and one-half times their regular rate of pay.
 Overtime must be paid through Payroll in the pay period in which it is earned or in the next pay period.
 Time off MAY NOT be granted in place of payment for overtime hours (hours beyond 40) worked.

 Time Record: Non-exempt employees must record work time to ensure accurate records and payment of all wages due as required by the FLSA.
 Learn how to accurately record work time in Pitt Worx.